MayaMaya4096/DOS64/README.md

-# LMExtender
+# DOS/64
-A x86_64 / long mode extender for DOS
+A x86-64 / long mode extender for DOS